 The Water Engineer is responsible for actively managing PTO for all employees by providing reasonable opportunity for an employee to use rather than forfeit accumulated PTO.
 To avoid forfeiture of PTO, the Water Engineer is encouraged to work with employees who have excess PTO balances as early as possible in the 90-day grace period or at an earlier time if the employee's leave balance is projected to exceed two times the annual PTO accrual rate.

 Employees are responsible for making a reasonable written request to use excess PTO during the 90-day grace period.
-The Water Engineer may approve all, some, or none of the employee's request by written response within five working days from the receipt of the request.
+The Water Engineer may approve all, some, or none of the employee's PTO request by written response within five working days from the receipt of the request.
 If the original request is not approved, the supervisor and the employee may negotiate alternate leave dates during the 90-day grace period.

 If the Water Engineer denies all or any portion of the written request, the Water Engineer and the employee must work together to ensure that the employee may use the excess PTO before the end of the calendar year.
 Any excess PTO not used by the end of the calendar year in which the grace period was extended must be forfeited unless the Water Engineer and the employee can agree to an excess leave use plan that is formally acknowledge and added to the employee’s personnel file and enacted pursuant the terms of the plan.